openpubkey/openpubkey/README.md

 As stated in the Related Work section of [the OpenPubkey paper](https://eprint.iacr.org/2023/296.pdf):

-> “Sigstore [31, 42] is an open source project for signing and verifying software artifacts.
+> Sigstore [31, 42] is an open source project for signing and verifying software artifacts.
 Users can sign under their OpenID Connect identity by using the sigstore Fulcio Certificate Authority [43] which uses an immutable log to store a mapping between an OpenID Connect ID Token and a short lived public key enabling parties to attribute signatures to identities.
 The Fulcio CA (Certificate Authority) is trusted to create this mapping between an ID Token and a public key.
 Using OpenPubkey this trust can be eliminated as OpenPubkey does not need a trusted party to map ID Tokens to public keys.
-The Fulcio CA could in turn help OpenPubkey by acting as a public OpenPubkey verifier and OP public key database."
+The Fulcio CA could in turn help OpenPubkey by acting as a public OpenPubkey verifier and OP public key database.

 ### How does OpenPubkey ensure the nonce claim functions as nonce?